Rarity of rocket-driven Penrose extraction in Kerr spacetime

 Evaluating Eq.~\eqref{eq:ve-crit} at periapsis for representative sweet-spot states ($a/M=0.95$, $r_p \approx 1.5M$, $E_0 \approx 1.2$, $L_z \approx 3.0$) yields $v_e^{\rm crit} \approx 0.85$--$0.92c$, depending on the orbital phase and steering angle.
 This estimate is consistent with the Monte Carlo observation (Fig.~\ref{fig:thrust-sensitivity}) that success rates transition sharply around $v_e \approx 0.91$--$0.92c$: below this value, only rare geometries achieve $E_{\rm ex}<0$ while retaining escape; above it, negative-energy exhaust becomes robust over a wide range of periapsis configurations.

 \textbf{Important caveat:} The threshold $v_e \approx 0.91$--$0.92c$ is \emph{not} a universal Kerr-invariant constant.
-It is an empirical threshold specific to our baseline sweet-spot distribution (Gaussian sampling around $E_0 = 1.22$, $L_z = 3.05$) and our greedy thrust policy (maximize instantaneous $-dp_t/d\tau$).
-Different orbit families, steering laws, or spin parameters will yield different critical velocities.
-The threshold is thus a geometric constraint arising from the competition between the spacecraft's prograde motion and the retrograde exhaust required to tap the black hole's rotational energy, evaluated for a particular class of trajectories.
+It is an empirical threshold specific to our baseline Gaussian sweet-spot prior (Gaussian sampling around $E_0 = 1.22$, $L_z = 3.05$), our greedy thrust policy (maximize instantaneous $-dp_t/d\tau$), and the finite angular discretization of the thrust-direction search (74 candidate directions; Sec.~\ref{sec:protocol-summary}).
+Different orbit families, steering laws, spin parameters, or finer direction scans will yield different critical velocities.
+The threshold is thus a geometric constraint arising from the Killing-energy decomposition $v_e > |u_t|/|s_t|$ (Eq.~\ref{eq:ve-crit}), evaluated for a particular class of trajectories and controller.

 We now formalize this controlled-ejection Penrose variant as a variable-mass, forced trajectory problem in Kerr spacetime.